anyoneminion/reactions/readme.md

-Discontinued my machinist reactions until further notice, expect more diverse stuff in the future.
-Check Rikudou's discord to get replacement machinist reactions in the meantime from user 'The', their reactions are the most up to date.

-I'm leaving up the machinist e8s right side adds profile, it's the exact same as The's profile outside of being optimized for the right side of adds phase.
-It'll still do the same optimization for getting out of adds phase with 100/100 guage, so make sure to disable those if your group is struggling with adds.

 # e6s-e8s read me

 These fights all use custom potion timing, if you don't want to waste pots while progging these fights, either stash your potions in your chocobo saddlebag or disable the reactions.